isntlee/PopFlix/README.md

     ```
 8. Now find the SECRET_KEY and DEBUG variables in the core/settings.py file.
 You'll find two sets of SECRET_KEY and DEBUG variables, commented out and uncommented.
 You should comment out the uncommented, and vice-versa.

 9. Finally, set the variables in your .env file.
 Set SECRET_KEY to the text found in secret_key.txt, remember to add '' as it should be a string.
-Set DEBUG to whatever you prefer, there's no security problems with DEBUG = 'True' in development.
+Set DEBUG to whatever you prefer, there are no security problems with DEBUG = 'True' in development.
 Do consider changing for production.

 10. Migrate the admin panel models to create your database template with the terminal command
     ```